 The grade assigned by the course Instructor at the end of a semester is the student's final grade for that course which will show on student's transcript.
 Grades may be changed by appeal that starts with the instructor.
 The most common reason to appeal a grade is to correct an error in the calculation of the grade, but this Student Initiated Grade Appeal process may also be used to request that a final grade of A-D- be modified to show a non-GPA relevant "S" (Satisfactory) or "P"(pass) grade on the transcript, if that serves student's academic interests and does not impose additional, unintended burdens.

-If a student disputes his/her final course grade, the following process, which occurs within the School that offered the course, applies.
-The only valid reasons for requesting consideration of a grade change are:
+If students dispute their final course grade, the following process applies.
+Valid reasons for requesting consideration of a grade change or displayed grade change are: